dmlat/InfoCoffee/ReadMe/README.txt

 -   `development`: Loads configuration from `backend/.env.development`.
 -   All other modules in the application access configuration variables via `process.env`. **Do not add `require('dotenv').config()` to any other file.**

+> **Mistake to Avoid:** Never add `require('dotenv').config()` to any other files (e.g., `db.js`, `bot.js`). `app.js` is the single source of truth for configuration.
+Adding it elsewhere can cause modules to load inconsistent environments, leading to hard-to-debug errors where different parts of the application connect to different databases or services.

 ### 2.2.
 Environment-Specific Settings

 -   **Production (`.env`):**